Smart Building: IoT for connected buildings and their energy costs

 How to succeed in a Smart Building project?

-As a component of the Smart City, intelligent buildings help optimize urban spaces and develop services that are closer to the expectations of consumers and citizens.
+As a component of the Smart City, intelligent buildings contribute to the optimization of urban spaces and to the development of services that meet the expectations of consumers and citizens.

 Which use cases for the Smart Building?